-Documentation for FEs not involving human research or international travel must be submitted electronically to the FEC by the Monday of the 5 week of the term prior to the planned placement term.
+Documentation for FEs not involving human research or international travel must be submitted electronically to the FEC by the Monday of the 5th week of the term prior to the planned placement term.
 This timeframe helps ensure that all paperwork is complete and approvals obtained by the planned start date.
-It is highly recommended that applications for FEs involving international travel and/or research components be submitted 1-2 full terms in advance of the planned FE to allow for the additional approvals and paperwork required.
-[Please see additional information below on both research-based and international FEs.]
+It is highly recommended that applications for FEs involving international travel and/or research components be submitted 1-2 full terms in advance of the planned FE to allow for additional approvals and paperwork required.
+(Please see additional information below on both research-based and international FEs.)
+The fine print: For your protection and that of the University's, all field experiences will require oversight and approvals, the precise nature of which will be determined by the content of each proposed experience.
+This is to say that procedures and timeframes may vary by student and project.

-Background checks: Some sites, including most public agencies, require a background check.
+Background checks: Some

+sites, including most public agencies, require a background check.
 Most sites that require them have an internal processes they wish to use; if not, please contact the FE Coordinator for assistance.